 The kit contains 54 vials of the three aroma groups.
 Primary aromas, which originates in the grape itself.
 Secondary aromas, those which are aerobic (happens in air) and are due to the wine making process (this includes barrel aging).
 Tertiary aromas are those which develop in a reductive environment (without air) in the sealed bottle, over time, these are what is usually called “bouquet”.
 The kit also includes an instructional book, instructional cards, and a red cloth-bound case.

 The day the kit showed up I immediately started having fun.
 I pulled a few vials and started giving them a sniff.
 To my surprise, it was a swing and a miss on the basic fruity flavors.
 I was really surprised how depended you really are on all of your senses.
 You would think you could pick up on Pineapple or Lemon.
 Not me, I missed right away and so did Chris.
 I have learned to shake the vial prior to opening it.
 If you do not the vial may not be as aromatic.

-One thing the book does a great job at, is it explained at a very basic level how to associate spells of the fruit.
-It describes the first thing you need to do when smelling a vial is try to determine what group the sent is part of.
-Does the sent belong to: fruity, floral, vegetable, woody, spicy, animal or toasty?
+One thing the book does a great job at is it explained at a very basic level how to associate spells of the fruit.
+It describes the first thing you need to do when sniffing a vial is try to determine what group the scent is part of.
+Does the scent belong to fruity, floral, vegetable, woody, spicy, animal or toasty?

 What I have done with Strawberry is recall the smell of Strawberry milk.
 As a kid and young adult, I loved drinking Strawberry milk.
 Once you start associating the scent it does help.
 Chris is having fun too.
 I often grab a vial for her to smell.
 So far she has done a better job than me, she is a great chef and can relate because of her food passion.